jlivingood/IETF-L4S-Deployment/Week3-PartB.md

    ![Screenshot Download Raw](https://github.com/elocmcs/IETF-L4S-Deployment/blob/main/Screenshot-231023-5.jpg)
 1. Place the .exe and .ini in the same folder if not already.
-2. Download and unzip the Traffic Generator tool:
+2. Download and unzip the Traffic Generator tool.
+Pleae download this file even if you have downloaded the tool previously.
    * https://github.com/jlivingood/IETF-L4S-Deployment/blob/main/iperf3-GUI-windows-x86_64-10102023-v2.exe
    * Click "Download Raw file" button as above to save the .zip file.